-Through our joint ventures with Aria Energy and Clean Energy Fuels Corp, bp owns operating facilities that capture methane from waste to produce renewable natural gas (RNG) — or “biogas” — for the US transportation sector.
+Through our joint ventures, bp owns operating facilities in California, Michigan, Oklahoma and Tennessee that capture methane from waste to produce renewable natural gas (RNG) — or “biogas” — for the US transportation sector.

 Agriculture accounts for nearly 10% of US greenhouse gas emissions, according to the US Environmental Protection Agency.
 Capturing methane from farm waste can lower these emissions.